ryanabrego/PI-Adapter-OPC-UA-Docs/V1/OSIsoft Adapter for OPC UA overview/OSIsoft Adapter for OPC UA principles of operation.md

 | Timestamp     | DateTime  | Timestamp of the given OPC UA item value update. |
 | Value         | Based on type of incoming OPC UA value | Value of the given OPC UA item update. |

 Stream ID is a unique identifier for each stream created by the adapter for a given OPC UA item.
-If the Custom Stream ID is specified for the OPC UA item in data selection configuration, the OPC UA adapter uses that as a stream ID for the stream.
-Otherwise, the adapter constructs the stream ID using the following format constructed from the OPC UA item node ID:
+If the custom stream ID is specified for the OPC UA item in data selection configuration, the OPC UA adapter uses that as a stream ID for the stream.
+Otherwise, the adapter constructs the stream ID using the following format, which is constructed from the OPC UA item node ID:

 ```code
 <Adapter Component ID>.<Namespace>.<Identifier>